 Clients’ increasing expectations for individualized service and the growing complexities of their needs—what does this mean for the book of business that you manage?
 How does this impact your time and allocation of resources?
 The answer often means adapting processes and introducing scale in your practice—in three primary areas: proactive engagement, reactive service and in the investment solutions you provide.
 The impact of true connection to what clients value most is undeniable.
 Consider adopting a framework for your conversations such as our discovery process to give structure and consistency to those impactful conversations.

 To help articulate the value of your conversation, consider using the client engagement roadmap to demonstrate next steps and mutual commitments.
 This also helps to give structure to your meeting cadence, a vital supportive point to your communication strategy and ongoing service model.
 With respect to focus and time, outsourcing some of your investment strategy often becomes a valuable part of the solution.
-Consider model strategies for clients who only need core investment management.
-And you could consider Personalized Managed Accounts—a Separately Managed Account that can be individually customized for high net-worth clients.
 With each of these points of consideration, the goal is to intentionally shift focus and resources to what clients expect and value from your relationship.
 We are here to help.

 The year 2020 changed everything.
 You, and probably most of your clients, made a number of major decisions about your family, health, careers or lifestyles during the pandemic.
 Some of us may have changed locations permanently, some of us may have had adult children return home, others may have had to move their aging parents into —or out of—a nursing home during the lockdowns.
 All of these kinds of decisions can have a major impact on a financial plan.